Облачная платформаAdvanced

 Target recipient of alarm notifications.
 You can select the account contact or a topic name.
 This parameter is available only if Notified By is set to Topic subscriptions.

-- Account contact: Enter the phone number and email address of the registered account.
+• Account contact is the mobile number and email address of the registered account.

 Time window during which Cloud Eye sends notifications.